Nexoloft/pyCRBot/WAR_QUICKSTART.md

 2. Click the war battle type found

 3. Search for War Battle button (120s timeout)
+   ├─ Also checks for Sudden Death / Normal Battle
+   ├─ Auto-reselects if returned to war selection
    └─ If not found after 120s → STOP

 4. Wait for battle to start (60s queue timeout)